-Voices of Edinburgh is a project based around photos and podcasts that showcase the voices of people living in Edinburgh, and what equality means to them.
+What does equality mean to you?
+Voices of Edinburgh is a project based around photos and podcasts of the people of Edinburgh answering this question in their own words.

-As part of this project EaRN held an exhibition at Edinburgh Palette (pictured above) for two weeks in June of 2017 that featured 94 photographs and 12 podcast episodes (each with an accompanying transcript) and you can listen to these podcasts and view the photos below as an online exhibition.
+As part of this project EaRN held an exhibition at Edinburgh Palette (pictured above) for two weeks in June of 2017 that featured the photographs and podcast episodes (each with an accompanying transcript) and you can listen to these podcasts and view the photos below as an online exhibition.

 Our hope is that the project will continue to grow as word spreads and more of the city participate, so we will continue to add to the growing collection of photographs and podcasts episodes, and share and promote the project as widely as possible.